A big, messy smartphone

 I went to the motherboard manufacturer’s website to check the specs, and guess what?
-The freaking thing didn’t come with a buzzer!
+The thing didn’t come with a buzzer!
 WTF?!?
 Not even a status light to let end users know what was going on.
 How was I supposed to debug it, with an ammeter?
-(Do you know how much time that would have involved, even in the highly unlikely scenario that I succeeded?)

 So, I called the manufacturer and they were lazy (and cynical) enough to tell me that “by the sounds of it, the motherboard is toast.”
 Reeeeeeealy?
-Can you believe that?
-You buy a brand new motherboard and it already comes toast.
+So one buys a brand new motherboard and it already comes toast.
 I didn’t even have to overclock the CPU or use the board 150 hours a week for 2 years in a row.
 Nope.
 It already came toast out of the box.

 I didn’t trust the guy, though.
 He didn’t seem to really know where the problem was; he probably just wanted me to hang up and let him finish whatever silly video he was watching on Youtube.
 My living room was full of open boxes, of all possible sizes, and I could barely find a spot to place a cup of coffee on my kitchen counter.
 That was it.
 I was finally determined to kiss Amazon goodbye.